adamtilson/ense375/lab-2/lab-doc.md

 The most recent version of JUnit is JUnit 5, from 2017.
 It significantly changed the architecture from JUnit 4, breaking it into three components: JUnit Platform, JUnit Jupiter and JUnit Vintage.
 - JUnit Platform provides an API for writing tests
 - JUnit Jupiter includes tools for running tests
-- Junit Vintage includes tools for supporting legacy tests, eg. Junit 3 and 4.
+- Junit Vintage includes tools for supporting legacy tests, e.g. Junit 3 and 4.

 ---
 ## Installing JUnit